 In June 2000, the Company adopted the Employee Stock Purchase Plan (the "ESPP").
 The ESPP provides for the granting of rights to purchase common stock to regular full and part-time employees or officers of the Company and its subsidiaries.
-In June 2017, the Board of Directors unanimously approved an amendment and restatement to the ESPP which was approved by the stockholders at the Company's annual meeting of stockholders on August 31, 2017.
+In June 2017, the Board unanimously approved an amendment and restatement to the ESPP which was approved by the stockholders at the Company's annual meeting of stockholders on August 31, 2017.
 Prior to the current amendment, 70,000 shares of the Company's common stock had been reserved for issuance.
-As amended, the ESPP will continue by its terms and will increase the number of shares of the Company's common stock available by 500,000 shares which will reserve for issuance a total of 570,000 shares of common stock.
-Under the ESPP, shares of the Company's common stock will be issued upon exercise of the purchase rights.
+As amended, the ESPP continued by its terms and the number of shares of the Company's common stock available increased by 500,000 shares which reserved for issuance a total of 570,000 shares of common stock.
+Under the ESPP, shares of the Company's common stock are issued upon exercise of the purchase rights.
 The ESPP will continue by its terms through June 30, 2020, unless terminated sooner.